kivy/kivy/doc/sources/guide2/basic.rst

     from kivy.uix.label import Label

-One important thing to note here is the way packages/classes are layed out in kivy, `kivy.uix`; is the section that holds it's User Interface elements like layouts and  widgets.
+One important thing to note here is the way packages/classes are laid out in kivy, `kivy.uix`; is the section that holds its User Interface elements like layouts and  widgets.

 Moving on to line 5::